 Complaint under section 8(1B)(b)(i) of the Broadcasting Act 1989

 One News – presenter said there was a “wind chill factor well below zero in several states” in America – allegedly inaccurate

 Standard 5 (accuracy) – complaint vexatious and trivial – decline to determine under section 11(a) of the Broadcasting Act

 This headnote does not form part of the decision.

-TVNZ assessed the complaint under Standard 5 and guidelines 5a and 5b of the Free-to-Air Television Code of Broadcasting Practice, which provide:
+TVNZ assessed the complaint under Standard 5 of the Free-to-Air Television Code of Broadcasting Practice, which provides: